 - An optimal level of CO2 in arterial blood is essential for the delivery of oxygen from haemoglobin to cells in the body.
 This is known as the Bohr Effect, first described by Christian Bohr in 1904.

 Here is a simple humming exercise you can do if you feel you are coming down with a respiratory infection, sinusitis, or are unwell.
 You can do it any time as a preventative measure to help boost immunity.
 We associate humming with cheerfulness and you’ll notice that it’s difficult to hum and feel down at the same time.

 Often the first step in this process is to relieve nasal congestion.
-There are many interventions that can improve nasal breathing including reducing dairy and consumption of refined carbohydrates.
-For quick relief we suggest you try this nose unblocking exercise:
+There are many interventions that can improve nasal breathing including reducing the consumption of dairy foods and refined carbohydrates.
+For quick relief we suggest you try this nose unblocking exercise.

 Breathing for everyday activities

 As mentioned earlier in this article, less is more when it comes to breathing — in the same way that good nutrition is not about eating more.
 A good start is the ability to breathe through your nose at rest and up to moderate levels of physical exertion, like climbing stairs, or if you’re fit, jogging.

 Breathing when you’re asleep